-- Provides MHSOAC with a second round of funding (\$205M) - New language: - "the commission shall award a grant under this section to a county mental health or behavioral health department or another lead agency, as identified by the partnership within each county that meets the requirements of this section." - Plans must include a description of how the "partnership will collaborate with preschool and childcare providers or other early childhood service organizations to ensure the mental health needs of children are met before they transition to a school setting." - MHSOAC plans to use new funds to fund remaining 1st round recipients not funded (20 counties), counties who have not applied (20 counties), and provide 1st round recipients additional funds (\$6 million for large counties, \$20 million for LA)
+- Provides MHSOAC with a second round of funding (\$205M) for MHSSA grants that would allow them to fund all additional applicants - New language: - "the commission shall award a grant under this section to a county mental health or behavioral health department or another lead agency, as identified by the partnership within each county that meets the requirements of this section." - Plans must include a description of how the "partnership will collaborate with preschool and childcare providers or other early childhood service organizations to ensure the mental health needs of children are met before they transition to a school setting." - MHSOAC ED Toby Ewing estimates that it would cost only \$30 million to fund the remaining applicants from the first round that were not funded - Toby will be joining us to discuss plans for these funds